dlt-rilmta/NER-szeged-KR-model/README.md

 Trained on the *Szeged NER corpus* using *KR* (Kornai-Rebrus) part-of-speech and morphosyntactic codes.
 Training data and scripts to re-run training are included.

-Training configuration was created by [Eszter Simon](https://repozitorium.omikk.bme.hu/handle/10890/1250).
+Training configuration was created by [Eszter Simon](https://repozitorium.omikk.bme.hu/handle/10890/1250) and adapted from `Huntag` to `Huntag3` by Balazs Indig.

 The binary model files are suitable to be used with the Huntag3 processing resource inside the [GATE Hungarian plugin](https://github.com/dlt-rilmta/hunlp-GATE).